dbrainz/readme-gen/README.md

   # Readme Generator

   ## Description
-  UofM Challenge 9 - Build an app using node and inquirer to generate a professional-looking
+  UofM Challenge 9 - Build an app using node and inquirer to generate a professional-looking README.md file

   ## Table of Contents
   - [Installation](#installation)